Kumardubi

-Kumardhubi is an inhabited place in the Dhanbad district of Jharkhand state, India.
+Kumardubi is a Neighbourhood in Nirsa (community development block) of Dhanbad In Jharkhand.

 Geography

 Location

 Kumardubi is not identified as a separate place/ mouza in the 2011 census data, As per the map of Nirsa CD Block on page 132 of District Census Handbook, Dhanbad Kumardubi seems to be included in Chirkunda, but it is not clear.

 Note: The map alongside presents some of the notable locations in the area.
 All places marked in the map are linked in the larger full-screen map.

 Overview

 The region shown in the map is a part of the undulating uplands bustling with coalmines.
 While the Damodar flows along the southern boundary, the Barakar flows along the eastern boundary.
 Both the rivers form the boundary with West Bengal.